MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

 - pasta
 ---

-This started as Joshua Weissman's spaghetti and meatballs from his "But Cheaper" series but I changed meatballs and sauce a bit.
-It's still probably at least 60% his recipe but I like to make this one because ginger is easier to find than basil and I love squeezing anchovies into any recipe I can find.
+This started as Joshua Weissman's spaghetti and meatballs from his "But Cheaper" series but I changed meatballs and sauce a bit to include things like an Italian soffritto, anchovies, liverwurst, and ginger.
+This recipe still has the foundation that his recipe provided but it's changed in a few ways that give it a more developed and traditional flavor that I personally like a bit more.
+I also think it's criminal to have a tomato-based sauce that doesn't include anchovies.

-## Ingredients
+# Ingredients
 - Meatballs:
-    - &frac14; lb liverwurst (diced){{< super "1" >}}
+    - &frac14; lb liverwurst (diced) ***- [1]***
     - 1 lb ground beef (20% fat or more)
     - 1 tsp ground fennel seeds
     - 1 &frac34; tsp sea salt